Topological Phase Transitions of Interacting Fermions in the Presence of a Commensurate Magnetic Flux

 \subsection{Integer quantum Hall effect}

 The formation of a CDW phase for a translation invariant Hamiltonian requires spontaneous symmetry breaking of translation invariance.
 In the thermodynamic limit, the Hamiltonian will obtain a set of degenerate ground states.
-The wave function that describes a real sample (at zero temperature) will be a superposition of these ground states that breaks translation symmetry.
+For example, in Sec.~\ref{sec:second_section} we have studied the formation of two quasi-degenerate states that display a checkerboard pattern.
+The wave function that describes a real sample (at zero temperature) will be a superposition of these ground states that breaks translation symmetry, in the case of the two checkerboard states by being localized on the ``black'' or ``white'' lattice sites.
 In compliance with our numerical calculations we want to understand this mechanism and its physical implications on the LSM-type theorem now for possibly macroscopic systems, but still of finite size.
-We need to understand why quasidegeneracy is essential for the phase transition into a topologically trivial insulating state and why its origin must be given by the spontaneous breaking of translation symmetry as opposed to some other cause.
+We need to understand why quasi-degeneracy is essential for the phase transition into a topologically trivial insulating state and why its origin must be given by the spontaneous breaking of translation symmetry as opposed to some other cause.

 On non-LSM clusters, i.e. clusters where the magnetic translation operators commute with the Hamiltonian, spontaneous breaking of translation symmetry must be accompanied by a set of quasi-degenerate ground states that are eigenstates of the translation operators with different crystalline momenta $\vec{K}$.
-While the different non-degenerate eigenstates (in particular the ground states) of the Hamiltonian are naturally eigenstates of the translation operator for these finite size clusters, a superposition of states belonging to different $\vec{K}$ breaks translation invariance.
+While the different merely quasi-degenerate eigenstates (in particular the ground states) of the Hamiltonian are naturally eigenstates of the translation operator for these finite size clusters, a superposition of states belonging to different $\vec{K}$ breaks translation invariance.